 The Dental Technology program is accredited by the Commission on Dental Accreditation and has been granted the accreditation status of compliance with reporting requirements.
 The Commission is a specialized accrediting body recognized by the United States Department of Education.
 Graduates are eligible to take the Recognized Graduate examination, which is one of the first steps leading to certification as a certified dental technician (CDT).
 This examination is administered by the National Board of Certification in Dental Laboratory Technology.
-Commission on Dental Accreditation can be contacted at 312-440-4653 or 211 East Chicago Avenue, Chicago, IL 60611.
+The Commission on Dental Accreditation: 312-440-4653; 211 East Chicago Avenue, Chicago, IL 60611-2678.